dsv-su/moodle-assignsubmission_blog/README.md

 This submission type requires Moodle >= 2.3.
 To work it also requires triggered events when blog entries are added, edited or removed.
 This is not a part of Moodle yet, and will need to be added manually for the time beeing.

 ## Installation
-	First; clone the submission type into the correct directory.
+### Step 1: Clone the submission type

 	$ cd \[moodle installation\]/mod/assign/submission/
 	$ git clone git://github.com/eriklundberg/BlogAssignment.git

+### Step 2: Install into Moodle
-	Then; go to Home > Site administration > Notifications to install the submission typ into Moodle.
+	As an administrator; go to Home > Site administration > Notifications to install the submission type.

 ## Licence